eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/Software Development View/page_software-development-view.md

 > :warning: The AAS ID is not the same id as the Catena-X Unique ID, although they have the same format (UUID) and therefore look the same.
 A Unique ID identifies real-world parts, whereas a AAS ID identifies a digital twin of such a part.
 So, don't use the same value for Unique ID and AAS ID.

-##### Property specificAssetId
+##### Property specificAssetIds

-For Traceability, we define some specificAssetId as mandatory.
+For Traceability, we define some specific asset IDs as mandatory.
 Mandatory specific asset IDs are used to lookup or search for digital twins.
 This is a required step by a customer of a part to connect the digital twins of their parts with the digital twins of the suppliers' child parts.
 To a customer, only the information printed on a real-world part is available and can be used for the lookup.
 Mandatory specific asset IDs ensure that at least this information is available for the digital twin.

-The following conventions for specificAssetId apply to all digital twins:
+The following conventions for specific asset IDs apply to all digital twins:

 <table>
   <tr>